 How well do your landing pages align with your search ads and keywords?
-Landing page experience in Google Ads is a key factor in determining ad quality, making it a critical metric for advertisers to measure.
+Landing page experience (LPE) in Google Ads is a key factor in determining ad quality, making it a critical metric for advertisers to measure.

 In this article, we’ll cover everything about measuring and improving this metric, including tools to use and common mistakes to avoid when building landing pages.

-What is landing page experience?
+What is Google Ads landing page experience?

-This is one of three components of your Google Ads Quality Score, which compares your ad quality against other advertisers.
 Together, landing page experience, ad relevance, and expected click-through rate (CTR) make up your Quality Score.

-8 easy ways to Improve landing page experience
+How to improve landing page experience

 When you learn how to improve landing page experiences, Google Ads can display your ads more frequently, place them closer to the top of the SERP, and reduce your cost per click (CPC).
-Here are some tips to optimize your landing pages.

 1. Increase page speed